juanpablocruz/maep/README.md

   - Monitor neighbor connectivity using a ping mechanism.
   - Initiate a (simulated) network reconfiguration when neighbors go offline.

-- **Terminal User Interface (TUI):**
-  A TUI (built with [gocui](https://github.com/jroimartin/gocui)) displays:
-  - A live network graph (listing each node’s online status, predecessor, and successor).
-  - A scrolling log view of recent events.

 ## Project Structure
 ```